shahdSalama/MyFirstNodeApp/README.txt

 Operating instructions:

-sign in by typing username and a password and an email
+Sign in by typing username, a password and an email.

-this account will be saved in data base if no user account exists in the database with the same name
+This account will be saved in database if no user account exists in the database with the same name.

-now you can successfuly sign in and create a to do task wich will be add in the list below the inputs with an X sign to be able to delee it
+Now, you can successfuly sign in and create a to-do task wich will be add in the list below the inputs with an X sign to be able to delete it.

+Known bugs :

+- there is no sign out :)

+- Date and time should be together as a user control; a user cannot add the time without the date or the date witout the time.